 Seattle is the largest city in the state of Washington, boasting of a flourishing economy and a rich culture.
 It is the Coffee Capital of the United States.
 Whether you’re planning on moving to Seattle, or have already made your move, you’d want to check out a few places that make this city so great.
 There’s plenty to do with your family and friends and just have a good time.

-Below is a list of 10 top attractions that you must visit in Seattle:
+Below is a list of 10 top attractions that you must visit after moving to Seattle:

 Woodland Park Zoo